 More careful study, though, suggests that we have sufficient control in Hearts.
-We can certainly afford to cross to dummy with the ♣A and try our luck with a Heart finesse.
+We can certainly afford to cross to dummy with the A and try our luck with a Heart finesse.
 Even if the Heart finesse were to lose (as indeed it does) a trump return from West would not prevent us from ruffing a Club on table.

-As it happens, West continues with another Diamond after taking his ♥K (from his point of view, he is trying to defeat the contract by obtaining a Diamond ruff - if possible).
+As it happens, West continues with another Diamond after taking his \mathbf{V} K (from his point of view, he is trying to defeat the contract by obtaining a Diamond ruff - if possible).
 We ruff, cash one top trump and arrange a Club ruff.
 We return to hand with a Diamond ruff, draw the outstanding trump and we are in a position to claim ten tricks and the contract.

-In fact, we make an overtrick by the simple expedient of playing a Spade towards dummy's ♠K 4 3.
-When West takes his ♠A the ♠K is the eleventh trick.
+In fact, we make an overtrick by the simple expedient of playing a Spade towards dummy's A = K and A = K is the eleventh trick.

-VB#22 Y1 General Hands ACOL Contract: 25 By: South
+VB#22 Y1 General Hands SA Contract: 25 By: South

-Date: 06/09/2015 Board #: 7
+Date: 24/01/2016 Board #: 7

 Dealer: South Vulnerable: All

 Play this hand online!